-Formation of the whole clinical psychologist
+Formation of the whole person of the clinical psychologist

 The purpose of the practicum seminar is to facilitate the professional, personal, and spiritual formation of each student as these domains relate to being an effective Christian clinical psychologist.
 The primary objective of the faculty seminar leader is to mentor students in their development as practitioner-scholars by helping them integrate academic knowledge and critical training issues with practicum experiences.

 The practicum seminar experience serves as the primary classroom-to-consulting-room-to-classroom bridge.
 Significant time and effort will focus on development of student’s capacity to move from cognitive knowledge to experiential understanding, and vice versa.
 Course content and discussion will include understanding and application of assessment, intervention, research/evaluation, diversity, and ethics.
 Further, particular attention will be given to students’ clinical training in the application of evidence-based psychological practices (EBPPs) in the student’s clinical work.